IraPelidae/Classical-Nonlinear-Response/README.md

 </p>

 ## Progress update 17/09
 Reproduced picture 1e) (t=3s, 200 samples) from Doyon paper!
-Computer restarted after 51 samples overnight at t=4s.
+Took 5 hrs 10 mins to run.
+Computer restarted after 51 samples overnight for the t=4s run.

 ## Notes
 1. Have been using Visual Studio 19 to complete the project, didn't edit the MakeFile